People, and the frameworks we use for understanding people, are at the heart of effective strategy and design work.

 Often when designers or strategists talk about people or users, there’s a tendency to assume that people fit into neat, one-size-fits-all boxes that describe behaviour and experiences universally within that group.
 For instance, you might hear a product team talk about how something could work better for new moms, or for people from New York who don’t like pizza, or for basketball fans who visit a site once a week.

 All of the individual factors that make up identity and user contexts are most influential when we think about how they combine to influence how someone engages with products and services.
 The complex factors and examples shared above bring us well beyond typical demographics such as age and gender.
 Together, all of these factors and more represent who each individual person is.

 What is intersectionality?

 Since many of these areas are constantly shifting (abilities, mood, place, devices), even a snapshot of who we are at this moment isn’t necessarily representative of us on any given day.
 This is where being flexible to the fluidity of circumstances that impact each person can have a meaningful impact on experience design and customer service.

-- Context of use
+- Environment of use